-Now that you understand the effects of diffused light, let's dive into a few tips and tricks in how to achieve it.
+Now that you understand the effects of soft light, let's dive into a few tips and tricks in how to achieve it.

 4 tips to achieve diffused light

-Here are a few tips that will help any filmmaker achieve diffused light no matter what your budget is.
+Here are a few tips that will help any filmmaker achieve soft light no matter what your budget is.